MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/move-users-different-subscription.md

 ## Before you begin

-You must be a Global, Billing, License, or User admin to assign licenses.
+You must be a Global, License, or User admin to assign licenses.
 For more information, see [About Microsoft 365 admin roles](https://docs.microsoft.com/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide).

 ## Move users to a different subscription